mosszhd/tricode_titans_knowly/ReadMe.md

   streamlit run app.py
 ```
 **NOTE:**
-- The source directory in this example is **"knowly_repo"**
 - Please ensure that you have a virtual environment created before you run the scripts in the repository.
 ****

 ## Demo
 <a name="demo"></a>
-To experience Knowly in action, witness our live demo [here].
+To view Knowly in action, watch our video demo [here].

 **NOTE:**
 - Be sure to start a new conversation everytime a data is uploaded into application.
 Not only does it allow the models to fully synchronize their knowledge with the data, but also helps them to capture better context from the data while during retrieval.